Umlen/memory-game/README.md

-# Frontend Mentor - Memory game solution
+# Memory game

-This is a solution to the [Memory game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a classic Memory Game.
+Users are able to play the game either solo or multiplayer, set the theme to use numbers or icons within the tiles, choose to play on either a 6x6 or 4x4 grid.

 ## Table of contents